johnwesterman/illumio_core/README.md

 Monday June 07, 2021 14:50

 Things I changed:
 1. Introduction of CentOS8 notes and process.
-As of this writing installing the PCE on CentOS8 is not supported.
 2. A few notes on how to upgrade the PCE/UI.
 3. Move to markdown language for better display on github.
 4. Added more on setting up and running a multi-node cluster (MNC).